Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-The direct answer: 47 states, 250+ bills, 33 signed in 2025
+The direct answer: 47 states, 250+ bills, 33 enacted

-If you operate a behavioral health program in more than one state, you are already out of compliance somewhere.
-Lawmakers in 47 states introduced more than 250 bills regulating AI in health care in 2025, and 33 were signed into law across 21 states, per a December 2025 Manatt Health analysis reported by Becker’s Hospital Review.
-The pace did not slow.
-By early 2026, MultiState was tracking 1,561 AI-related bills across 45 states, with 145 enacted in 2025 alone.
-There is no federal preemption to lean on.
-Operators have to build to the strictest applicable rule and document it.
+If you run a behavioral health program in more than one state, you are almost certainly out of compliance somewhere on AI right now.
+Lawmakers in 47 states introduced more than 250 bills regulating AI in healthcare in 2025, with 33 signed into law across 21 states, per a December 16 Manatt Health analysis published by Becker’s Hospital Review.

 Where the laws actually bite: chatbots, UM, and clinical decision support